 After folding it carefully, Holly put the map back in her pocket, then pulled an energy bar from her backpack.
 It wasn’t a particularly cold day, but lack of sleep had drained her, and she was glad that she’d thought to wear her heavier autumn jacket.
 She pulled the hood over her head and replaced her earbuds as she ate and walked.

-There was a smell of clean water near the creek in the gully, and she breathed deep.
+The smell of clean water near the creek in the gully filled her lungs as she breathed deep.
 Cold stone and moss over pine needles.
 With her hands shoved into her jacket’s pockets, Holly crossed the water, hopping from rock to rock.
 Once, she nearly slipped, but Hector was at her back, pushing to steady her.
 She scowled and shouldered him away.
-There were small fish darting between the rocks, dull, then shimmering silver tracers when the sun caught their scales.
+There were small fish darting between the rocks, shimmering silver tracers when the sun caught their scales.

 On the other shore, while looking for the continuing path, she stepped onto a low bush and heard a loud, high-pitched wailing over her music.
-It sounded almost like a child in pain.
-She recoiled from the bush, stumbling and falling to the ground as her earbuds came out and the music stopped.
+It sounded like a child in pain.
+She recoiled, stumbling and falling to the ground as her earbuds came out and the music stopped.
 The scream cut off, and a moment later a small, brown rabbit darted out from under the bush.
 Its black eyes fixed on her for a single, knowing moment, and then it turned and disappeared into the trees.

 Slowly, Holly climbed to her feet.
 Her heart was racing, and she was gasping for air.
 She could feel the tears waiting to get out, and she forced them back.